Regenchen/Regenchen.github.io/index.md

 ## Welcome!

 This is my personal blog.
-Posts are, in most cases, about my research experiences in **education** and **developmental psychology**.
+Posts are, in most cases, about my research experiences/ideas in **Education** and **Developmental Psychology**.
 Cultures, linguistics and sociology are the other things I would like to discuss here.

 ## Me
 I'm currently a research assistant at Harvard Graduate School of Education.

-## Career
+## Research

 - **Senior Machine Learning Engineer \| Alibaba Cloud, Hangzhou, China \| 2018 -**
 	+ ML research on time series clustering, anomaly detection, ensemble learning